The Wedding (2021 film)

+Nieszawa, Kuyavian-Pomeranian Voivodeship, Piekarska Street.
+Set design imitating wooden small-town architecture for the film "The Wedding" (2021), directed by Wojciech Smarzowski.

 The Wedding (Wesele), also known as The Wedding Day and The Wedding Day 2, is a 2021 Polish drama film written and directed by Wojciech Smarzowski.
 The film tells complicated relationship between Polish and Jewish neighbours in Jedwabne.
 It stars Robert Więckiewicz, Agata Kulesza, Andrzej Chyra, Michalina Łabacz, Arkadiusz Jakubik, Mateusz Więcławek and Agata Turkot.

 The Wedding premiered at the 2021 Tallinn Black Nights Film Festival winning Official Selection - Competition Award.
 At the 24th Polish Film Awards, film received ten nominations, including for Best Film, Best Director, Best Actor (Więckiewicz) and Best Supporting Actress (Kulesza), and won for Best Cinematography (Piotr Sobociński Jr.).

 Production

 The Wedding is a follow-up to Smarzowski's 2004 film by the same name.
 Filming took place in Poland and Latvia between July and December 2020.

 Release

 The Wedding was released on 8 October 2021.
 It performed well on its opening weekend, selling 139,536 tickets and per Film New Europe had the "best opening for a local production in 2021."